blitzfox/grandmaster-reports/reports/alientcp.md

   <ul class="tips-list">
     <li><strong>Pawn structure awareness:</strong> Maintain solid pawn structures and be cautious about creating weaknesses.
 The missed pawn break in moment 1 shows how important it is to calculate pawn moves carefully.</li>
     <li><strong>Tactical vigilance:</strong> Always be on the lookout for tactical opportunities.
 The blunder in moment 2 could have been avoided with more careful calculation.</li>
-    <li><strong>King safety:</strong> Avoid unnecessary pawn moves around your king, especially when your opponent has active pieces.
-The g3 move in moment 3 created weaknesses that Black could exploit.</li>
     <li><strong>Endgame principles:</strong> In endgames, king activity is crucial.
 As seen in moment 4, centralizing your king and coordinating your pieces can make the difference between winning and losing.</li>
     <li><strong>Calculation depth:</strong> Calculate multiple moves ahead, especially in critical positions.
 Many of the mistakes in this game could have been avoided with deeper calculation.</li>
   </ul>